emmt/OIFITS.jl/README.md

 array of data-blocks.
 If there many data-blocks, it is more efficient to push them all at the same time.

+Iterating over a data-block yields `(key,val)` pairs with `key` each symbolic name of defined fields and `val` is their respective value.

 ## Deprecated accessor functions